Central Colombia & Santa Marta Mountains

 The forest patches can be a good place to locate the superb Grey-breasted Mountain-Toucan, Paramo Tapaculo, White-banded Tyrannulet, Brown-backed Chat-tyrant, Golden-fronted Whitestart, Blue-backed Conebill, Blue-and-black Tanager and the gorgeous Golden-crowned Tanager.
 Other colourful tanagers we could see here include Lacrimose, Hooded and Buff-breasted Mountain Tanagers.
 Two further nights near Manizales

-Day 9: MANIZALES, HACIENDA EL BOSQUE AND TRAVEL TO BARANQUILLA
+Day 9: MANIZALES, HACIENDA EL BOSQUE AND TRAVEL TO BARRANQUILLA

 Leaving our hotel on the outskirts of Manizales, we will make an early morning visit to nearby Hacienda El Bosque which is a private reserve that protects some remanent forest.
 This area can be good for the fancy Grey-breasted Mountain-Toucan but it is also a known stakeout for the patchily distributed Crescent-faced Antpitta.
 As well as this gorgeous little antpitta, we will also hope to see Equatorial Antpitta which has been upgraded to a full species as part of the recent taxonomic revision which split ‘Rufous Antpitta’ into twelve species…..

 We will need to leave the area by mid-morning and returning to the airport from where we will fly north to Baranquilla on Colombia’s Caribbean coast.
-Night in Baranquilla
+Night in Barranquilla

 Day 10: ISLA SALAMANCA AND MINCA